torarvid/docs-and-comments-thing/01-docs-7-better.md

   to be when it comes to writing/maintaining documentation vs other things.
 "We should use 5% of all of our time at work on documentation" or something like that (this would amount to around 2 hours per week)
+* I do feel pretty good after having written a chunk of documentation...
+Maybe focus on that a bit more often...